 Indoor Table Tennis Tables

 Please bear in mind that indoor tables are designed for use in a heated, insulated building.
 If you are planning on using the table in direct sunlight or storing it in an outbuilding or garage we would suggest you purchase a table from our range of outdoor tables which are specifically designed for this purpose.
+We recommend a comfortable play area of 17” x 11” for most recreational players (competitive player may need more space).

 More about Indoor Table Tennis Tables -